AI Chatbots

 Containment rate is the most important single metric for a customer support chatbot.
 It measures the percentage of conversations the chatbot handles completely, without requiring a human agent to take over.
 A high containment rate with high CSAT is the holy grail — it means the chatbot is genuinely helping users at scale.

-Important caveat: a high containment rate achieved by making it difficult to reach a human (hiding the escalation option) is not a success metric — it is a design failure.
+Important caveat: a high containment rate achieved by making it difficult to reach a human (hiding the escalation option) is not a success metric.
+It is a design failure.
 Genuine containment means the chatbot resolved the query to the user's satisfaction, not that it prevented the user from leaving.

 Escalation Rate: When It's OK to Escalate

 Escalation rate is often misread as a negative metric — a lower rate is not always better.
-The ideal escalation rate is one where the queries that escalate to humans are genuinely the ones that require human judgment: complex, emotional, high-value, or ambiguous situations.
+The ideal escalation rate is one where the queries that escalate to humans are genuinely the ones that require human judgment.
+These are complex, emotional, high-value, or ambiguous situations.
 If your escalation rate is 25% and those 25% are all genuinely complex queries, that is a sign of excellent routing.
 If your escalation rate is 5% but that is because users are giving up rather than escalating, that is a serious problem.

 Monitor escalation reasons, not just escalation rates.
-Tag escalations by trigger type (user-requested, bot-failed, query-type-X) to understand what the chatbot genuinely struggles with — that data drives knowledge base improvements.
+Tag escalations by trigger type (user-requested, bot-failed, query-type-X) to understand what the chatbot genuinely struggles with.
+That data drives knowledge base improvements.

 Hallucination Rate: The Critical Quality Metric